superRaytin/image-clipper/README.md

 });
 ```

+Properties changed by the `Clipper.configure` method will take effect for every instance created after the change.

-Or configure instance properties, this will only take effect for current instance and will override the global settings.
+Or you can configure instance properties, below will only take effect for current instance and will override the global settings.

 ```js
 var Clipper = require('image-clipper');